Shell implements an idiomatic Ruby interface for common UNIX shell commands.

 Pushes the current directory to the directory stack, changing the current

-directory to path
+directory to path.

-is omitted, it exchanges its current directory and the
+If path is omitted, it exchanges its current directory and the

 top of its directory stack.